Country Profile: Bouvet Island

 Government

-Bouvet Island is a territory of Norway and is administered by the Polar Department of the Ministry of Justice as well as the Oslo Police.
-The laws of Norway apply on the island, and it uses the Norwegian flag.
+Bouvet Island is a territory of Norway, administered by the Polar Department of the Ministry of Justice and Oslo Police.
+The legal system is based on Norwegian law, and the Norwegian flag is used to represent the island.

 Communications